jakepolatty/formative-react/CONTRIBUTING.md

 ## Design Patterns
 ### Functional Components
-This repository follows the new development standard introduced in React 16.8 with the [Hooks API](https://reactjs.org/docs/hooks-reference.html) of writing functional components with hooks rather than stateful class-based components.
+This repository follows the development standard introduced in React 16.8 with the [Hooks API](https://reactjs.org/docs/hooks-reference.html) of writing functional components with hooks rather than stateful class-based components.